2015–2016 wave of violence in the Israeli–Palestinian conflict: By the Islamic Movement

 The Islamic Movement in Israel, founders of the two Temple Mount groups the Murabitat and Mourabitoun, was claimed to be a major source of incitement.
 The Israeli government accused it of "continuous incitement to violence and racism" by accusing Israel of seeking to change the Temple Mount "status quo."
 The northern branch of the movement was outlawed in November 2015.

 According to the Shin Bet and Israeli police, the movement was affiliated with the Muslim brotherhood and had ties with Hamas.

 By Hamas

-A Shin Bet senior officer said that much of the incitement is coming from Hamas.
+A Shin Bet senior officer said that much of the incitement came from Hamas.